E3-JSI/StreamStory2/services/modelling/docs/modelling.md

 # The buildModel function

-Send a HTTP POST request to the StreamStory2 server with `/buildModel` as the path and a JSON object in the body of the request.
+Send an HTTP POST request to the StreamStory2 server with `/buildModel` as the path and a JSON object in the body of the request.
 The response returned by the server will likewise be a JSON object.

 ## Structure of the input JSON object